raxjs/rax-app/packages/plugin-minify-classname/README.md

 ## Why not [hash:base64:7]

 As `54755bb1` here is repeated many times, so it's better for `gzip` to generate a smaller bundle

-## Cautions

-Don't use this plugin in your component project, because the minified classnames maybe conflict, but you can provide a `prefix` or `suffix` option to avoid the conflict